gbibbo/transformers_biosignals/README.md

 The script also prints the loaded data shape, fold accuracies, mean accuracy, and standard deviation.

-## Current scope
+## Current status

-This repository is intentionally framed as a prototype.
-The main constraints are:
+This is an exploratory research engineering prototype.
+The main implementation choices are intentionally simple enough to inspect in one script.

-- the labels are synthetic proxies, not validated affect annotations
-- the setup is not a faithful reproduction of the reference paper
-- only EDA, BVP, and TEMP are used
-- the script is monolithic and would benefit from modularization
-- the evaluation would be stronger with balanced accuracy, macro F1, per-class precision, per-class recall, and explicit class counts
-- the experiment should add fixed random seeds and saved run metadata for stricter reproducibility
-- the current evaluation bookkeeping should be cleaned so fold metrics are recorded once per fold

-## Next improvements

-The most useful next step would be to turn the prototype into a cleaner experiment package:
+The most useful next cleanup would be to turn the prototype into a small experiment package:

 ```text
 src/